List of cricket grounds in Zimbabwe

 This is a list of cricket grounds in Zimbabwe.
-The grounds included in this list have held first-class, List-A and Twenty20 matches.
+The stadiums included in this list have held first-class, List-A and Twenty20 matches.
 Additionally, some of the first-class and List-A matches have come in the form of Test matches and One Day Internationals.
+Only cricket grounds with a capacity to accommodate 1,000 spectators or more are added to this list.